sanity-io/sanity-plugin-workflow-example/README.md

 * This plugin can be more easily installed and configured, not just code examples built into a Studio project
 * Documents must "opt in" to and be removed from the Workflow, in the previous version all documents were in the workflow which would fill up the interface
-* User Roles and Assignment can affect the Workflow
+* User Roles and Assignment can affect the Workflow.
+Set rules to enforce which States documents can move between, and if being assigned to a document is required to move it to a new State
+* Ability to filter Schema types and assigned Users

 ## License